badisso22/shop-project/README.md

 ---

 ## Conclusion
-Thank you for reading and checking this , it's a new thing to me after all using C++ (it's hell), i wish if we studied this module i C# .
+Thank you for reading and checking this , it's a new thing to me after all using C++ (it's hell), i wish if we studied this module in C# .